Compare and Recycle

 Selection of Apple iPhone products

-The iPhone has been around for more than a decade.
+The iPhone has been around for nearly two decades.
 Back in 2007, it was a revolutionary device that changed the smartphone game in terms of mobile communications.
 When working on the iPhone, Steve Jobs was hoping to capture at least 1% of smartphone market share.
 Fast forward to today, and Apple is now among the top three largest smartphone manufacturers in the world.
 With this global popularity of an iPhone comes Apple’s responsibility to produce devices that will not only be appealing to customers, but won’t be as damaging to the environment.

 Anything that is produced has carbon emissions associated with it and the iPhone is no exception.
 The cost of mining resources, distributing devices around the world, selling them at Apple and retailers’ stores, consumers using them and devices reaching their end of life, is counted in carbon emissions.